psychemedia/storytelling-notes/bids/iw_heritage_monty_pepperpot.md

 Possible formats:

 - storytelling event from a single location at the top of the hill;
-- story walk up the hill, e.g. strating and finioshing at the Wight Mouse Inn (toilets, car park, presumably bus stop, refreshments).
+- story walk up the hill, e.g. starting and finishing at the Wight Mouse Inn (toilets, car park, presumably bus stop, refreshments).

 6. __Digital legacy__

 ?
-Audio capture / sounsdacpe from development activity (community focus group, *ad hoc* interviews at or near the location, audio capture in the archive between two or more researchers "finding" things)
+Audio capture / soundscape from development activity (community focus group, *ad hoc* interviews at or near the location, audio capture in the archive between two or more researchers "finding" things)

 ?
 Audio capture / soundscape around performance event